Marine recruits eat, sleep, and live discipline

 The barracks include a cheat sheet for marine recruits on how to address higher ranking officers since they may forget when they first arrive to boot camp.
-As recruits settle into home, they quickly learn the ~do's and don'ts TM, and that their drill instructors want them to succeed and enter the military ranks.
+As recruits settle into home, they quickly learn the 'do's and don'ts', and that their drill instructors want them to succeed and enter the military ranks.